anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 ## PGF stewards incentives

 Being a PGF steward is (should be) hard work.
 Stewards must invest their time in crafting proposals, being in touch with the opinions of the Namada community, and taking the risks associated with being voted out.
-In order to incentivise this effort, Namada allocates a set amount of NAM inflation that is directed towards the Stewards.
+In order to incentivise this effort, Namada allocates a set amount of NAM inflation that is directed towards the stewards.
 This parameter is set by governance and is included in genesis by default.
-That allocation is then split equally between each PGF Steward.
+That allocation is then allocated to each steward (more stewards = more total funding).

 ## Addresses
 Governance adds 1 internal address:

 `PGF` internal address

 The internal address VP will hold the allowance the 10% inflation of NAM.
 This funding will be allocated to the internal address at the start of each epoch.
-It is important to note that it is this internal address which holds the funds, rather than any of the Stewards' multisigs.
+It is important to note that it is this internal address which holds the funds, rather than any of the stewards' multisigs.

-The Stewards should be able to propose the burning of funds, but this hopefully should not require additional functionality beyond what currently exists.
+The stewards should be able to propose the burning of funds, but this hopefully should not require additional functionality beyond what currently exists.

 ### VP checks

-The VP must check that the Stewards spending does not exceed the balance of the VP (in aggregate).
+The VP must check that the steward's spending does not exceed the balance of the VP (in aggregate).

-The VP must also check that the any spending is only done by a the active correctly elected PGF Stewards.
+The VP must also check that the any spending is only done by the active PGF stewards.

 ## Storage